FichteFoll/advent-of-code/2024/README.md

 I'm really thankful for the test cases provided here because they helped a lot with identifying and ironing out *edge* cases.

+### Day 13

+The obligatory linear algebra task has arrived.
+The task description of part 1 was very obvious about brute force not being the solution for part 2, so I went with the mathematical solution for the first part already.
+After a small hiccup with my formula that took a long time to debug, because I refused to write this out on paper
+(or properly in latex),
+and another small hiccup
+based on incorrect assumptions about what `checked_div` means and whether or not negative numbers can occur, this turned out to be a rather neat task.